 Data accessed includes the names and Social Security numbers of 134,386 current and former Sailors.

 “The Navy takes this incident extremely seriously. ” This is a matter of trust for our Sailors,” chief of naval personnel Vice Admiral Robert Burke stated.
 “We are in the early stages of investigating.
 We are working quickly to identify and take care of those affected by this breach.”

 The Navy Criminal Investigative Service is handling the investigation and has no evidence to suggest misuse of the information that was compromised.

-The Navy said it will notify those affected and are working hard to explain them exactly what happened.
+The Navy said it will notify those affected and is working hard to explain to them exactly what happened.
 They have also offered credit monitoring services.